 We at Northcliff Orthopaedic Centre makes use of Silicone Liners developed by Össur.
 Iceross stands for Icelandic Roll-On Silicone Socket.
 It was developed by Össur Kristinsson, a prosthetist and prosthetic user, as an alternative suspension system to more conventional methods.
 It functions as the interface between the skin and the inner socket wall to protect the residual limb and to provide greater comfort to transtibial and transfemoral amputees while wearing their prostheses.
 Iceross is available in a range of designs to suit different residual limb conditions as well as activity and impact levels.

 3. Suction socket

-A suction socket employs a roll on silicone liner that is rolled onto the patient's residual limb, and then uses a suspension sleeve or a Seal-end liner and a valve in the end of the socket.
-The suction socket can be used with a patella tendon bearing, total surface bearing, or hydrostatic socket designs.
-Total surface bearing sockets, which load all parts of the patient's residual limb are often used with below the knee suction socket system.
+A suction socket employs a roll on silicone liner that is rolled onto the patient’s residual limb, and then uses a suspension sleeve or a Seal-end liner and a valve in the end of the socket.
+The suction socket can be used with total surface bearing, or hydrostatic socket designs.
+Total surface bearing sockets, which load all parts of the patient’s residual limb are often used with below the knee suction socket system.
 This system creates a positive suspension, and very little movement is allowed between the prosthesis and the residual limb.
 Prosthetic socks must still be worn over the silicone insert to compensate for swelling and general fluid changes in the residual limb.